thadeu/gokku-gh-action/README.md

 ## Usage

-### Git Deploy
+### Single App Deploy

-Deploy directly from your repository to the Gokku server:
+Deploy a single application to the Gokku server:

 ```yaml
 name: Deploy to Gokku